Caleb-Abuul/portfolio/README.md

-# portfolio
+# My_Projects
-A portfolio website for web and app developers.
-Basic, interactive and easy to use
-Responsive and fancy
-I need help with this
+A folder for all my projects as I learn HTML, CSS and JavaScript.